front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 `api2.xml` is your main API config file, you can add this file on your local module in `etc` directory.

-This is a basic structure of this config file :
+This is a basic structure of this config file:

 ```
 <?xml version="1.0"?>